 - February is National Sweet Potato Month!

-Yes.
-But the best way to feed is by cooking or baking
+Yes, but the best way to feed is by cooking or baking it.

 In excess, perhaps.
-However, there is no strong link with the disease and sweet potatoes so far.
+However, there is no strong link between the disease and sweet potatoes so far.

 No. This would mean frying them and using oil.
 So avoid that.
 But feel free to make baked veggie cuts!